 In severe cases, whipworm infection can cause an inflammation of the intestinal wall.
 This action will cause a buildup of significant mucus in the intestine.
 Chronic colitis and hemorrhage within the intestine may occur, causing severe anemia, and in some cases, death.

-What are some holistic methods of preventing and treating whipworm?
+What are some holistic methods for fighting whipworm?

 Some dog owners look to holistic approaches to prevent or resolve whipworm infections.
+Because of the severity of an infestation, it is best to use a veterinarian prescribed medication to eradicate the parasites.
+Then, a holistic approach can be used to render the intestines uninhabitable to whipworms.
 These are some popular, natural methods to consider for a comprehensive approach to managing a parasitic infection.